Runesi/konzi.de/README.md

 # Welcome bei holger

-##das hier ist eine private GitHub-seite.
+##  hier ist meine GitHub-seite.
 Wenn du mit mir in Kontakt trefen willst,  dann schreibe bitte eine mail an <holger@konzi.de>

 You can use the [editor on GitHub](https://github.com/Runesi/konzi.de/edit/main/README.md) to maintain and preview the content for your website in Markdown files.